ArnaudBarre/tsl/README.md

 ### What about tsgo?

-I still have to investigate how the langauge service integration will work with inter-process communication.
+I still have to investigate how the language service integration will work with inter-process communication.
 Probably most of the main rules will have to be ported to Go to be efficient, but this having them ported to the TS AST is still a necessary useful step.

 ## Installation